-- Into a large bowl, combine the parsley, cilantro, mint leaves, pomegranate seeds, cucumber and green onions.
+- In a large bowl, combine the parsley, cilantro, mint leaves, pomegranate seeds, cucumber and red onions.
 Toss lightly.

-- Add the bulgur to the herb mixture.
+- Add the bulgur to the herb mixture, fluff the bulgur with a large fork, or spoon.
 Shake the dressing once again to combine and pour it over the salad.
-Stir well to fully coat the ingredients in the dressing.
+Toss well to fully coat the ingredients in the dressing.

-- Season lightly with salt and pepper.
-Refrigerate for at least 30 minutes before stirring and testing for seasoning once again.
+- Season lightly, if desired, with salt and pepper.
+Refrigerate for at least 30 minutes before stirring and tasting for seasoning once again.

 - Serve as a side or atop endive leaves.